razinlab/GameRecommenderV2/README.md

 # Pixel Pusher - A Natural Language Game Recommender

 [A web app](https://game-recommender-v2-156728017829.us-east4.run.app) to recommend games based on natural language input.
+(May take a minute to first boot up)

 ## Project Overview
 Data has been fetched from the IGDB database using their API, narrowed down by the most import criteria.
 Data was organized, lightly cleaned, and then sent off to the cloud (RunPod GPU instance) to compute vector embeddings, this is for the user input to be compared against.
 User input is computed internally via a fintuned version of bge-small-en-v1.5 and then retrieved as vector embeddings in the same dimensions as the precomputed database.
 REST API construced with Flask for recommend, login, game save, and other functions.
 User data is stored via SQL tables.
 The backend code along with the data was Dockerized and then pushed to GCP for deployment.
 Frontend served from Flask app.
 Everything is self contained and within a single Docker image for simplicity.